needle-mirror/com.unity.netcode/Documentation~/ghostfield-synchronize.md

 }
 ```

-For a component to be serialized, the component itself must be declared as `public`.
 Only `public` members of the component can be serialized.
 Adding `[GhostField]` to a `private` member has no effect.

 ## Dynamic buffer serialization

 To mark a buffer for serialization and replication, all `public` fields must be annotated with a `[GhostField]` attribute.

+The buffer declaration must:

+- Be a concrete type.
+Generic structs are not supported.
+- Be `public` or `internal`.
+- Implement either `IBufferElementData` or any interface inheriting from it.
+Generic interfaces inheriting from
+`IBufferElementData` are supported.

 ```csharp
 public struct SerialisedBuffer : IBufferElementData